google/WebFundamentals/src/content/en/updates/2015/04/autocapitalize.md

-From Chrome 43, Chrome will support the _autocapitalize_ attribute on both `HTMLInputElement` and `HTMLTextAreaElement`, which will allow you to control the autocapitalization behaviour of the virtual keyboard and bring it inline with Safari on iOS.
+From Chrome 43, Chrome will support the _autocapitalize_ attribute on both `HTMLInputElement` and `HTMLTextAreaElement`, which will allow you to control the autocapitalization behavior of the virtual keyboard and bring it inline with Safari on iOS.

 _autocapitalize_ will only apply to `HTMLInputElement`s that have